Skip to footer

 5. This should be your horse's blanket size.
 If they are between sizes, it is usually a safe bet to round up.

-How to Clean and Store Horse Blankets
+How to Clean & Store Horse Blankets

-Cleaning Horse Blankets
+Cleaning Horse Blankets:

 To clean your blanket, first brush off any excess dirt or debris that has accumulated on the exterior.
 From there, you can either wash the blanket by hand or launder it at home.
 For either method, make sure you use cool water or a cool wash cycle, and a blanket wash that is formulated to gently clean so it won't damage the waterproof coating.
 If you wash the blanket by hand, do not use a power washer, as it may damage the waterproof layer.
 Once clean, hang the blanket to drip dry.

-Storing Horse Blankets
+Storing Horse Blankets:

 Once the blanket is clean and completely dry, neatly fold it into a breathable blanket storage bag.
 The branded bag that your blanket comes in offers great storage for after-season use!
 Try to avoid storing your blanket in any areas that may become damp or excessively hot.